kadin52/Work-Hours-Converter/README.md

 <img width="388" height="537" alt="image" src="https://github.com/user-attachments/assets/47edc92f-8145-4411-a0b0-a0c0ac7a6b35" />

-Name: Starting Time      Ending Time is the proper format for entry.
+Name: Starting Time &emsp;     Ending Time\
+is the proper format for entry.

 ## To work on